 - Mistakes in monetary symbols and currency conversions

 - Incorrect use of numeric formats, negatives, separators, and metric conversions

 - Confirm correct relation between images and texts

-- Correctness of all company- or product-related information including contact information, links to website, phone numbers for technical support, etc.
+- Correctness of all company- or product-related information, including contact information, links to a website, phone numbers for technical support, etc.

 Linguistic testing is done by a bilingual linguist who has extensive experience as a translator.
-It is important for the linguistic tester to live in-country and an expert in the target location.
+The linguistic tester needs to live in-country and an expert in the target location.

 The specific purpose of linguistic testing is to ensure that the translation is of the highest quality.
 It sees to it that the localization accomplishes the best way to deliver the brand’s message, along with the company’s vision to its target consumers.

 This article is part of our Localization series.
 To learn more about localization, please read our Ultimate Guide to Localization.

 The quality control and linguistic testing processes give the linguists and translators a picture of the finished product to review the entire translation project.
 The testing enables them to correct the contextual issues that can harm the smooth running of the product once it goes live.
 Linguistic testing is one of the final steps in localization before the product is turned over to the client.